Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 Desember 2025 18.28.38 UTC
+- WIB: Selasa, 16 Desember 2025 20.03.11 UTC
-- WITA: Selasa, 16 Desember 2025 19.28.38 UTC
+- WITA: Selasa, 16 Desember 2025 21.03.11 UTC
-- WIT: Selasa, 16 Desember 2025 20.28.38 UTC
+- WIT: Selasa, 16 Desember 2025 22.03.11 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational